 - Sitting in a jacuzzi spa with hot chlorinated water is the harshest environment for your swimsuit.
 For this reason, you may wish to keep your absolutely favourite swimsuit out of the spa pool.

 - When not in use, store your breast form correctly in its case.
 This will protect it from possible damage and help retain the shape.

 - Wash your breast form by hand using soap and warm water or take it into the shower.
 Liquid soap is handy and easy to use.

 - Pat dry with a soft towel.
 Your prosthesis is ready to wear or put in the original box immediately after drying.

 - On prostheses with a microfiber backing, the fabric should not be pulled or torn when wet.
 Dab the wet textile section with a towel.
 Drying time is approximately 1 hour.

-- Salt water and water with chlorine or sunscreen are not damaging, but aggressive cleaning agents and solvents will damage the prosthesis.
+- Chlorinated water, salt water or sunscreen are not damaging, but aggressive cleaning agents and solvents will cause damage.

 - Keep away from pointed or sharp objects (such as pins, brooches, thorns or animal claws).
-These can damage the film and such damage is not repairable.
+These can irreparably damage the film.

 ADDITIONAL CARE TIPS FOR ADHESIVE PROSTHESES

 - Do not use fabric or paper towels to dry your breast form as these leave residues on the adhesive surfaces.